Harini-S27/IT-Asset-Management-system-/WINDOWS_DEPLOYMENT_GUIDE.md

 ## Step-by-Step Fix

 ### 1. Download the ZIP file
-- Download `finecons-itam-system.zip` from your Replit project
+- Download `Finecons-itam-system.zip` from your Replit project
 - Save it to your Windows computer

 ### 2. Extract the ZIP file